-There are so many types of campers out there, from huge Class As to midsize camper vans.
+There are many types of campers out there, from huge Class As to midsize camper vans.
 But one of the most iconic styles of campers is the teardrop.
-Despite falling out of fashion in the 1960s, the teardrop trailer is making a comeback thanks to its swooping shape, its light tow weight, and sensible design.
+Despite falling out of fashion in the 1960s, the teardrop trailer is making a comeback thanks to its swooping shape, light tow weight, and sensible design.
 Love campers and trailers?
 Come join our community group.

 Curbed is dedicated to the camper beat, and we’ve tracked the best camper vans, lightweight trailers, and family campers in the past.
-Today, however, we’re dedicated to helping you find the best teardrop on the market, from tiny campers to larger units that can sleep a family.
+Today, however, we’re helping you find the best teardrop on the market, from tiny campers to larger units that can sleep a family.
 Behold, five teardrop trailers you can order right now.